Close

 What’s so special?

-The 30 minutes of uninterrupted running offered by the Turn Touring Car Challenge allows you to focus on building a rhythm without taking the form of a mini endurance race.
+The 30 minutes of uninterrupted running offered by the Turn Racing Touring Car Challenge allows you to focus on building a rhythm without taking the form of a mini endurance race.
 The series’ event length forces a sprint race mentality upon drivers which is perfectly suited to the robust build of each TCR class car.